Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ### Why do you include Google DNS?

 - In my region, Google DNS is fast and reliable.
-- Other providers and root servers did not perform well for me.
 - Feel free to configure your system to your own preference.

 ## 🙏 Final Thoughts